-The Palace of Holyroodhouse, Her Majesty The Queen's official residence in Scotland, stands at the end of Edinburgh's Royal Mile against the spectacular backdrop of Arthur's Seat.
-This fine palace is closely associated with Scotland's rich history.
+Visit The Palace of Holyroodhouse, Her Majesty The Queen's official residence in Scotland.
+Standing at the end of Edinburgh's Royal Mile, this fine palace is the home of Scottish royal history.

 This is the first ever exhibition devoted to Scottish art in the Royal Collection and brings together paintings, drawings and miniatures collected by monarchs from George III to Queen Victoria.